gauravmm/cifar-gan/README.md

-# Introduction to GANs with CIFAR-100
+# Introduction to GANs

-This is our quick-and-dirty introduction to GANs using TensorFlow and the CIFAR-100 dataset.
-The aim of this is to figure out the technical challenges in semi-supervised learning and representation learning using GANs before we apply it to a a larger dataset like ImageNet.
+This is our quick-and-dirty introduction to GANs using TensorFlow.The aim of this is to figure out the technical challenges in semi-supervised learning and representation learning using GANs before we apply it to a a larger dataset like ImageNet.

+We support both the CIFAR-10 dataset and the LUNA16 + KDSB17 lung cancer datasets.

 ## The Goal